Locating and Editing Factual Associations in GPT: Related Work

-Extraction of knowledge from pre-trained LMs has been studied from several perspectives: a common strategy is to define a fill-in-the-blank prompt, and let a masked LM complete it \cite{petroni-etal-2019-language,petroni2020context}.
-Later work showed that knowledge extraction can be improved by diversifying the prompts \cite{jiang-etal-2020-know,zhong-etal-2021-factual}, or by fine-tuning a model on open-domain textual facts \cite{roberts-etal-2020-much}.
-However, constructing prompts from supervised knowledge extraction data risks learning new knowledge instead of recalling existing knowledge in an LM \cite{zhong-etal-2021-factual}.
+Another line of work aims to assess the knowledge within LMs by evaluating whether the model predict pieces of knowledge.
+A common strategy is to define a fill-in-the-blank prompt, and let a masked LM complete it \citep{petroni-etal-2019-language,petroni2020context}.
+Later work showed that knowledge extraction can be improved by diversifying the prompts \citep{jiang-etal-2020-know,zhong-etal-2021-factual}, or by fine-tuning a model on open-domain textual facts \citep{roberts-etal-2020-much}.
+However, constructing prompts from supervised knowledge extraction data risks learning new knowledge instead of recalling existing knowledge in an LM \citep{zhong-etal-2021-factual}.
 More recently, \citet{10.1162/tacl_a_00410} introduced ParaRel, a curated dataset of paraphrased prompts and facts.
 We use it as a basis for constructing \cfd, which enables fine-grained measurements of knowledge extraction and editing along multiple dimensions.
 Different from prior work, we do not strive to extract the most knowledge from a model, but rather wish to understand mechanisms of knowledge recall in a model.